kaisenlinux/manpages-dev/category/FTP/lFTP.md

        Integer settings can have a suffix: k - kibi, m - mebi, g - gigi, etc.  They can also have a prefix: 0 - octal, 0x - hexadecimal.

    FTP asynchronous mode (pipelining)
        Lftp can speed up FTP operations by sending several commands at once and then checking all the responses.
 See ftp:sync-mode variable.
 Sometimes this does  not  work,  thus  synchronous mode  is the default.
 You can try to turn synchronous mode off and see if it works for you.
 It is known that some network software dealing with address translation works incorrectly in the case of several FTP commands in one network packet.

        RFC959 says: ``The user-process sending another command before the completion reply would be in violation of protocol; but server-FTP processes should queue any  commands  that  arrive while  a  preceding command is in progress''.
 Also, RFC1123 says: ``Implementors MUST NOT assume any correspondence between READ boundaries on the control connection and the Telnet EOL sequences (CR LF).'' and ``a single READ from the control connection may include more than one FTP command''.

        So it must be safe to send several commands at once, which speeds up operation a lot and seems to work with all Unix and VMS based ftp servers.
-Unfortu‐ nately, windows based servers often cannot handle several commands in one packet, and so cannot some broken routers.
+Unfortunately, windows based servers of‐ ten cannot handle several commands in one packet, and so cannot some broken routers.

 OPTIONS
        -d     Switch on debugging mode.